flexie/CSE-8803/docs/project.md

 #### One pager + 5 min pitch

 On March 1th, everybody needs to give a 5 minute pitch on their project proposal.
 That same day, the "one pager" outlining the project is due by 6:00 PM.
 See description below.
 Your seminar will be evaluated with this [form].
+Please send the slides for your presentation to the course instructor with CSE 8803 in the subject line or bring a memory stick.
+The 5 minutes presentations include time for questions.
+Since time is limited, the 5 minute limit will be strictly enforced.
+So please stick to main message, the problem you want to tackle, what techniques you will be using, and why it is important.

 [form]:https://www.dropbox.com/s/3qjsb9cws8ntilc/seminar_eval.pdf?dl=0